lifewinning/lifewinning/resume.md

 I do a range of things to make money--pick up residencies and fellowships, freelance writing words, freelance writing code, and sometimes sell things I've made (well, really I just sold this one book I made one time).

 And, yes, I could always use more work.
 Money is hard when you're self-employed!
-If you think I could be useful to your endeavors please [get in touch](mailto:lifewinning@gmail.com).
+If you think I could be useful to your endeavors please get in touch at [lifewinning@gmail.com](mailto:lifewinning@gmail.com).
 Or if you know a cool foundation that would fund me just being weird let me know, I've been looking for them.

 ***